raspberryturk/www.raspberryturk.com/details/arm.md

 # Servos
 ---

 I used [AX-12 Dynamixel Servos](http://www.trossenrobotics.com/dynamixel-ax-12-robot-actuator.aspx) for the core motion of the arm.
-Dyanmixels fit the job well for several reasons:
+Dynamixels fit the job well for several reasons:

 1. Relatively powerful, especially to move the arm as needed
 2. Easy read/write to registers via serial interface